YDX-2147483647/statistical-dsp/report.typ

 - $K$ *decreases* as $n$ increases.

   Again, new estimation is a compromise between last estimation and new data.
-Once $n$ is sufficiently large, we have obtained almost all the information of $A$ from existing data, thus new data matters less.
+Once $n$ is sufficiently large, we have obtained almost all the information of $A$ from existing data, so new data matters less.

   In addition, $K$ *drops faster* when $n$ is small.